valnoxy/t440p-oc/README.md

 After creating the install media, copy your EFI folder to the EFI partition of your USB device.

 ## ⭐️ Feedback
 Did you find any bugs or just have some questions?
-Feel free to provide your feedback using the Issues tab on GitHub or send me a mail to `hey@exploitox.de`.
+Feel free to provide your feedback using the Issues tab.